guoguo12/cs61b/content.md

 ### BSTs

+* Some problems:
   * Write a method that, given a binary tree of integers, returns if the tree is a valid BST.
 (Solution: [link](http://www.geeksforgeeks.org/a-program-to-check-if-a-binary-tree-is-bst-or-not/).)
   * Write a method that, given a BST and two nodes in that BST, returns the lowest common ancestor of those two nodes, i.e., the common ancestor of the nodes farthest from the root.
 (Solution: [link](http://www.geeksforgeeks.org/lowest-common-ancestor-binary-tree-set-1/).)

 ### 2-3 Trees (and LLRB Trees)